DarkCaster/Perpetual/README.md

 ## Conclusion

 This project was an experiment.
-A significant portion of the project’s code was written using an LLM (Claude 3), which is where the name **Perpetual** came from.
+A significant portion of the project's code was written using an LLM (Claude 3), which is where the name **Perpetual** came from.
 Despite my many years of programming experience, Go was a new language for me, and this was my first program written in it.
-As a result, the quality of the project’s code is, as expected, quite poor.
+As a result, the quality of the project's code is, as expected, quite poor.

 This was a learning experience for me, as I explored the capabilities and limitations of using an LLM to assist with code generation.
 While the LLM was able to help me write the code, the overall quality and architecture of the project suffered due to my own lack of familiarity with the language and best practices